- Mar 30, 2018

 Add salt, pepper, and the chili powder and cook until browned.

-Stir in the ketchup (or diced tomatoes) and mustard.
+Stir in the ketchup, tomatoes, and mustard.

 Let the chili reduce on the griddle top until thickened.
 If the chili gets too thick just add a couple tablespoons of water to thin it out (if using diced tomatoes you probably won't need the extra water since it has more liquid already).
 When the chili is done, put it in a metal bowl and leave on the griddle top to keep warm.